 Arches National Park

 It’s no surprise that Arches National Park is one of the top national parks in America: it’s a 73,234-acre wonderland of eroded sandstone fins, towers, ribs, gargoyles, hoodoos, balanced rocks, and, of course, arches northwest of Moab.
 The park protects an amazing landscape that includes the largest proliferation of arches in the world.
-Over 2,000 arches (with an arch considered an opening with one side at least 3 feet wide) have been catalogued in Arches National Park.
+Over 2,000 arches (with an arch considered an opening with one side at least 3 feet wide) have been cataloged in Arches National Park.
 Landscape Arch, measuring 306 fragile feet, is the second-longest span in the world and it’s a sight you will never forget.

 The sandstone formations in Arches National Park define not only the landscape but also its plants and animals.
 The scarce precipitation — 8.5 inches annually — extreme temperature ranges, and relatively high elevation, all conspire to limit life among the rocks to only species that can adapt to such a harsh environment.
 Elevations at Arches range from 3,960 feet along the Colorado River to 5,653-foot Elephant Butte, the park’s high point.
 A pygmy forest of piñon pine and juniper covers about half the park; scrubby steppe and bare slickrock blanket the rest.